 Essential oils are all the rage these days.
 They come in all shapes and sizes.
-Finding the best quality oil is an essential aspect of using essential oils, however, knowing which essential oil fits your needs best is an altogether different matter.
-Continue on to find out about the best essential oils available in the market and learn how to incorporate them in your life.
+Finding the best quality oil is an essential aspect of using essential oils; however, knowing which essential oil fits your needs best is an altogether different matter.
+Continue to learn about the best essential oils available in the market and learn how to incorporate them into your life.

 Best Essential Oils and Their Benefits

 9. Ylang Ylang

 12. Lemon and Orange

 - Lavender – One of the most popular and versatile essential oil out there, Lavender is known most for its calming properties.
 Lavender essential oil is known to promote relaxation and relieve symptoms of anxiety, stress, and depression.
 It can also aid in conditions such as insomnia, nausea, menstrual cramps, fungal infections, allergies, and eczema when applied topically in a diluted form.
 Due to its relaxing properties, it is a great help in getting a restful night of sleep.
 According to research, it increases the amount of slow and deep wave sleep in people.
 It is commonly used in aromatherapy, although it can be applied topically on the temple, wrist, or neck before bedtime to surround you with its relaxing scent.
 For the same reason, it can be spritz on the pillow directly or onto a paper towel to put under your pillow.

 - Tea Tree – Tea tree essential oil is also known as Melaleuca oil.
 It is obtained by steaming the leaves of Australian Tea Trees.
 When applied topically, tea tree oil is known to have anti-bacterial, anti-fungal, anti-viral, and anti-inflammatory properties.
 It is commonly used to treat acne, lice, nail fungus, insect bites, and even athlete’s foot.
 You can also use tea tree oil in a diffuser.
 Diffused oil is used to treat colds and coughs.